Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 19. In some countries Lawyers and Law firms cannot advertise

 In many countries, lawyers and law firms are prohibited from advertising their practice in the market.
-While there is outright prohibition in some countries like India, law firms can advertise in some countries but under strict guidelines.
+While there is an outright prohibition in some countries like India, law firms can advertise in some countries but under strict guidelines.

 21. You must have great work ethics

 The workload will become easier if you are well organized and focus on working efficiently.
-This is not something you are taught; but you’ll have to learn to work hard, work smart and be organized during law degree.
+This is not something you are taught; but you’ll have to learn to work hard, work smart and be organized during a law degree.

 22. Life revolves around your next tutorial or seminar